 To be eligible for OSAP funding, students must be registered in a program that leads directly to a degree or diploma.
 Students registered in a non-degree program are not eligible to apply for OSAP funding.
 Under limited circumstances, some qualifying studies may be eligible for funding.
 Please contact the Financial Aid office and ask to book an appointment with a counsellor.
-(Contact information is at the bottom of this page.)

 Course Load Requirements

 Please note that co-op work term credits are not included when calculating course load for OSAP purposes.

 You are eligible to apply for full-time OSAP assistance if you are enroll in at least 60% of a full course load (per term), or 40% of a full course load, if you are a student with a permanent disability.

 Part-time OSAP is available to students who take less than 60% of a full course load.
 Students with a permanent disability, who are taking 40% of a full course load, have the choice of receiving full- or part-time OSAP funding.

 |2.0 or more credits||100%||Full time|

 |1.5 credits||60%||Full time|

 |1.0 credits||40%||Part time, or full time for students with a permanent disability|